nextgis/docs_ngconnect/source/ngc_data_transfer.rst

 - `Duplicate resource <https://docs.nextgis.com/docs_ngcom/source/ngqgis_connect.html#ngcom-connect-resource-double>`_ - available only for Vector layer and Raster layer;

-- `Overwrite selected layer <https://docs.nextgis.com/docs_ngconnect/source/edit.html#connect-data-overwrite>`_ - only available for Vector layer.
+- `Overwrite selected layer <https://docs.nextgis.com/docs_ngconnect/source/edit.html#connect-data-overwrite>`_ - only available for Vector layer;

+- Display in browser - available for Web Map, all types of layers and styles.

 The plugin also allows you to navigate to the Web GIS data directly from the the Layers panel in QGIS.
 In the layer's context menu find "NextGIS Connect" and press "Open in Web GIS".